Electricity sector in Switzerland

 The electricity sector in Switzerland relies mainly on hydroelectricity, since the Alps cover almost two-thirds of the country's land mass, providing many large mountain lakes and artificial reservoirs suited for hydro power.
 In addition, the water masses drained from the Swiss Alps are intensively used by run-of-the-river hydroelectricity (ROR).
-With 9,052 kWh per person in 2008, the country's electricity consumption is relatively high and was 22% above the European Union's average.
+The country's electricity consumption is relatively high, with 7,097 kWh per person in 2023, which is about 20% above the European Union's average for the same time period.

-In 2013, net generated electricity amounted to 66.2 terawatt-hours (TWh).
-About 60% of Switzerland's electricity generation comes from renewable sources, most of it from hydro (56.6%), while non-hydro renewables supplied a small contribution of 3.4%.
-Nuclear contributed 37.6% to the country's electricity production and only about 2.5% were generated by fossil fuel based thermal power stations.
+In 2021, net generated electricity amounted to 60.1 terawatt-hours (TWh).
+About 62% of Switzerland's electricity generation came from hydro, while renewables-driven and conventional thermal power plants supplied a combined contribution of 9%.
+Nuclear contributed 29% to the country's electricity production.